semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 ### Detect secrets through regex

-Semgrep Secrets uses a regex language detector to finding secrets in various file types.
-This is done be detecting a commonly defined prefix, then searching for the secret using its expected length and format.
+Semgrep Secrets uses a regex language detector to find secrets in various file types.
+This is done by detecting a commonly defined prefix and then searching for the secret using its expected length and format.

 To reduce the number of false positives this process raises, Semgrep uses and combines as many of the following processes with its search using regex when possible: